MicrosoftDocs/powerquery-docs/powerquery-docs/group-by.md

 ![Fuzzy grouping sample transformation table drop-down menu](images/me-fuzzy-grouping-sample-transformation-table-window.png "Fuzzy grouping sample transformation table drop-down menu")

-After selecting your transformation table<!--Edit okay?
-It looks like the sample table shows up in the list, and I assume the reader has to select it? -->, select **OK**.
+After selecting your transformation table, select **OK**.
 The result of that operation will give you the result shown in the following image.

 ![Fuzzy grouping sample final table with transform table](images/me-fuzzy-grouping-sample-final-table.png "")

 In this example, the **Ignore case** option was enabled, so the values in the **From** column of the **Transformation table** will be used to look for the text string without considering the case of the string.
 This transformation operation occurs first, and then the fuzzy grouping operation is performed.

 >[!NOTE]
->When grouping by multiple columns, the transformation table will perform the replace operation in all columns if replacing the value increases the similarity score.<!--I'm not sure how this affects the user.
-Do they need to do anything about it?-->
+>When grouping by multiple columns, the transformation table will perform the replace operation in all columns if replacing the value increases the similarity score.

 ### See also